 Cuchlaine taught at the University of Nottingham for the entirety of her career, becoming a professor in 1969 – one of the first women to achieve this honour in a UK geography department.
 Here she published influential articles and books on glaciation and coastal erosion.

-For a full obituary, see these pieces in The Times and The Yorkshire Post.
+For a full obituary, see these pieces in The Times, The Yorkshire Post and The Geographical Journal.

 Professor Cuchlaine King (1922 – 2020)